SBudo/Lotus-Deal-Engine/README.md

 - cleanupFiles.py: to clean up existing files after the deal has been sealed

 ## Installation
-The scripts have been tested on Ubuntu 20.04.
+The scripts have been tested on Ubuntu 20.04.<br>
-The installation steps below has to be done on all servers where the scripts will be running.
+The installation steps below have to be done on all servers where the scripts will be running.<br>
+You can run the scripts on separate servers or one server, but it is recommended to run the "ingestDeals.py" on the boost node<br>

 Install python3:<br>